prototype74/HyperUBot/GUIDES/SETUP_ArchBasedLinux.md

 This should install all the bot's requirements.
 After this command is done, and if it ran well, you are ready to advance to #3.

-**Note**: By default, Arch does not have $USER/.local/bin in the PATH environment variable, which is why it is recommended to install the python requirements as sudo. **Everything else however does not require sudo privileges, so don't run it as sudo!**
+**Note**: By default, Arch does not have $USER/.local/bin in the PATH environment variable, which is why it is recommended to install the userbot requirements as sudo. **Everything else however does not require sudo privileges, so don't run it as sudo!**

 ## 3. Configuring the bot.